AstraZeneca coronavirus vaccine shortfall hobbles Australia’s rollout

 AstraZeneca is “working closely with the government to ensure supply of the 3.1 million doses from offshore production that are included in our agreement,” the company said in a statement.

-Complicating matters is Astrazeneca’s blood clot puzzle.
+Complicating matters is AstraZeneca’s blood clot puzzle.
 France, Germany, Sweden and Canada are among those restricting the shot’s use in younger people, while Denmark and Norway have maintained a complete pause.

 Health authorities in Australia have said it is likely the vaccine is linked to the hospitalization of a 44-year-old Melbourne man with blood clots, almost two weeks after he received his injection.